C-PINN: A neural network framework based on the Cord\`{e}s condition for solving linear and fully nonlinear equations in non-divergence form and its applications: Numerical experiments

 \subsection{Example 4.2 General Second-Order Elliptic Equation with Lower-Order Terms}

 We consider the following equation which contained additional drift and reaction components:

 We first consider the case with continuous coefficients.
 Let

 the computational domain is set as $\Omega = (-1,1) \times (-1,1)$, and $\bs{b} = (x_1,x_2)^T,c=3$.
 In this case, the exact solution is set as $u(x_1,x_2)=\sin(2\pi x_1)\sin(\pi x_2)e^{x_1\cos(x_2)}$.
-In Table \ref{tab:ex2}, we present the numerical errors of the solutions obtained using C-PINN and PINN methods, together with the time required per iteration(ms/iter).
+In Table \ref{tab:ex2}, we present the numerical cost of the solutions obtained using C-PINN and PINN methods, together with the time required.
 As is shown in Fig \ref{fig:ex2}, it is evident that our method effectively solves the problem.
 This accuracy improvement is further corroborated by the optimization dynamics in Fig \ref{fig:gn3}, which demonstrates the significantly enhanced landscape smoothness and gradient stability of C-PINN.

 While the case with continuous coefficients provides a baseline, we further investigate the more challenging scenario with discontinuous coefficients to assess the robustness of the proposed method across different regularity regimes.
 Let